General Monitoring, A Restriction to Freedom of Speech

 EU Guidelines on Human Right Defenders

-General Monitoring contravene the foundational human rights principles of proportionality and necessity by subjecting users to automated and often arbitrary decision-making.
+General Monitoring contravenes the foundational human rights principles of proportionality and necessity by subjecting users to automated and often arbitrary decision-making.

 It is perceived as intricate since you cannot define what you are seeking.
 Even if you consider that online intermediaries should be more proactive in detecting, deprioritizing, or removing certain user speech; the requirements on intermediaries to review all content before publication, often called “general monitoring” or “upload filtering”, raises serious human rights concerns, both for freedom of expression and for privacy.